-Neal is really good at explaining functional concepts, but I think he exagerated exploring 4 programming languages in just 157 pages.
+Neal is really good at explaining functional concepts, but I think he exaggerated exploring 4 programming languages in just 157 pages.
 The book’s cover uses the expression “Paradigm over syntax” to sustain the thesis that learning a new programming language is easy, but learning a new paradigm is difficult.
 I have the impression Neal spent more time explaining the syntax of those languages than the paradigm itself.
-Their differences are so acentuated that I felt easier to learn the functional concepts than all the syntax differences to implement them among all those languages.
+Their differences are so accentuated that I felt easier to learn the functional concepts than all the syntax differences to implement them among all those languages.
 In my opinion, programming languages are difficult by nature, otherwise I would learn Haskell in no time, with all the functional concepts I already know, but it doesn’t seen to help.
 According to Peter Norvig, we may take years to master a programming language as well as its ecosystem.

 I think the book would be more effective if it consistently followed the pattern:

 - explore a problem in an imperative way

 - refactor it to a hybrid solution, still imperative but using functional tools (optional)